orbs-network/ton-vote/README.md

 1. Use the client in https://ton.vote which supports TonHub, TonKeeper and OpenMask (via TonConnect2)

-2. Transfer 0.01 TON manually to the contract address `EQCVy5bEWLQZrh5PYb1uP3FSO7xt4Kobyn4T9pGy2c5-i-GS` and add a comment with your vote - `yes` or `no` or `abstain`
+2. Transfer 0.01 TON manually to the proposal's contract address and add a comment with your vote - `yes` or `no` or `abstain`.
+The proposal's address is available in the client on the proposal page under the information section.

 3. Open the relevant ton:// deep link with a supporting wallet:
     * yes - `ton://transfer/EQCVy5bEWLQZrh5PYb1uP3FSO7xt4Kobyn4T9pGy2c5-i-GS?amount=10000000&text=yes`